veksen/micro-image/README.md

 # micro-image

 This project is a multi-package with 2 main components:
-- An image proxy, meant to cache and compress images
+- A self-hosted image proxy, meant to cache and compress images
 - An image component (currently for React), that uses an image proxy to render the correctly

+## Future plans
+- Supporting (already partly implemented) multiple image proxy providers, like ipx (already supported), imgproxy, cloudinary.
+- Providing components for various front-end frameworks.
+- Providing the image proxy as a service

 ### Apps and Packages